 Whether you arrive by keel or wheel, you will be struck by how perfect a union has been made between land and water (video).
 The Harbourfront Walkway threads intimately beside and over the water, with docks lined by boats and more boats moored out in the bay on one side, and shops, eateries and pubs on the other.
 You are likely to comment, “this is the way a town should be built,” as you climb the stairs to Front Street and stroll through the fashionably historic downtown, with major hotels standing guard at the entrance.

 The Nanaimo Boat Basin tucks you into the heart of the waterfront.
-It is more serene at the Waterfront Marina and Suites, but still a short walk to the “action.”
+Waterfront Marina and Suites and Stones Marina offer lavish amenities in Newcastle Channel, just a short walk from the “action”.
 A must visit is to the Dinghy Dock Pub, Canada’s only floating pub.
 The name tells boaters how to get there.
 There is a ferry from the Boat Basin for the boatless.
 For ultimate serenity in a full service marina, just 16 kilometres away, moor at Page’s Resort and Marina, a good base for the Gulf Islands and visits to town.

 You will find information on Nanaimo’s many attractions under On the Waterfront and Further Ashore.
 This is a place where you may enjoy varied dining, entertainment and artistic endowments; farm, beverage and culinary tours, great pubs, snorkeling with the seals, catching fresh seafood and ocean ecotours.

 They should hold a contest: “Why is Nanaimo like a Nanaimo Bar?”
 Come and explore our many layers and flavours.
 And give us your answer.